francescofiorella/Parallel-Minmax/report/Report.md

 ![V1 block schema](v1_block.png)

-> Note that each node is a game state and the lower rectangle represents the core minmax algorithm.
+> Note that each node is a game state and the lower rectangle represents the standard minmax algorithm.

-## 3.4.
-Data structures optimization
+## 3.4. v2: Data structures optimization

 This first version of the algorithm is fully functional but it is pretty slow: the used data structures require a lot of memory read/write that slow down a lot the kernel execution.